-Our Citrus County vets provide preventive and restorative veterinary dental healthcare and surgery for cats and dogs.
+Our Dunnellon vets provide preventive and restorative veterinary dental healthcare and surgery for cats and dogs.

 One critical component of oral and overall health for cats and dogs is routine dental care.
 However, most pets don't get the oral hygiene care they need to keep their teeth and gums healthy.

-At our Citrus County, you'll find complete dental care services for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental surgeries and x-rays.
+At our Dunnellon, you'll find complete dental care services for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental surgeries and x-rays.